What are the first steps in colorectal cancer prevention? HCB2 has the following quick tips:

 Walk and Talk

 Lack of exercise will create a low oxygenated body where cancer can multiply.
-A clean diet and consistent daily exercise creates conditions less favorable for cancer to thrive.
+Moving the body stimulates the lymphatic system which helps to transport toxins out of the body.
+The lymphatic system is only stimulated during muscle contraction or manual manipulation.
+Moving those muscles is imperative to cleansing the body of harmful substances.
+A clean diet and consistent daily exercise/movement creates conditions less favorable for cancer to thrive.
 Stay informed and proactive by talking with others; family, friends, neighbors, and doctors.
-Talk about new ways to prepare meals; talk about the new farmer’s markets opening around town for fresh produce; talk about ways to fit in exercise on a daily basis; talk about different methods to eliminate stress.
+Talk about new ways to prepare meals.
+Talk about the new farmer’s markets opening up in town for fresh produce.
+Talk about ways to fit in exercise on a daily basis.
+Talk about different methods to eliminate stress.
 Let’s talk about how we can live vibrantly!

 Pay attention to what your body is telling you.

 You are the expert on your body.
 You know your energy levels, your sleep cycle, the marks on your skin, the normal lumps or bumps, your elimination habits, your appetite, and your average aches or twinges.
 If any change is noticeable, seek medical advice.